Table of Contents

 Why invest in Brazil?

-Known as the “Giant of South American” due to its expansive territory, Brazil is the fifth-largest country in the world and home to the seventh-largest population, being home to more than 217 million people.
+Known as the “Giant of South America,” Brazil is the fifth-largest country in the world and home to more than 217 million people.

 Why recruit Brazilian professionals?

-Brazil is home to two of the most important universities in Latin America in the Federal University of Rio de Janeiro and the University of Sao Paulo, and in recent years the government has sought to bolster its output of highly skilled graduates.
+Brazil is home to some of the most prestigious universities in Latin America, including the Federal University of Rio de Janeiro and the University of São Paulo.
+In recent years, the country has continued to strengthen its output of highly skilled graduates across engineering, IT, business, and applied sciences.

 Why hire via an employer of record in Brazil?